Our 5 top stress-busting tips

 Observe your body and notice the points of contact between your body and whatever is supporting you.
 Notice the weight of your back and buttocks against the seat; your feet on the floor; maybe your head on the pillow.
 Observe how safe and secure it feels.

 You can do the same with tight clothing, bands and straps.
-Waistbands, bra straps and tight socks are good examples.
+Waistbands, bra straps and tight socks are excellent examples.
 Allow yourself to focus on the sense of security each of these gives.

 Pop in a mint